scontain/scone_mesh_tutorial/README.md

-- On your Kubernetes cluster, the [SCONE SGX Plugin](https://sconedocs.github.io/helm_sgxdevplugin/) service and the [SCONE LAS](https://sconedocs.github.io/helm_las/) service need to be installed in the default Kubernetes namespace.
-Note that if your Kubernetes config does not give you access to the default namespace, this will fail.
-In case of our workshops, please skip this step.
+- On your Kubernetes cluster, the [SCONE SGX Plugin](https://sconedocs.github.io/helm_sgxdevplugin/) service and the [SCONE LAS](https://sconedocs.github.io/helm_las/) service need to be installed .

   You can install them by running (see [Installation Instructions](https://sconedocs.github.io/2_operator_installation/)):